jossemii/HyperNode/USAGE.md

 **Usage Example:**
 `nodo tui`
-Once the TUI is running, you can monitor your nodes, view active services, and manage instances directly from the terminal.
+Once the TUI is running, you can monitor your node, view services and instances directly from the terminal.

 ## Important Note on Service Management